Chrisys93/IcarusRepoSEND/README.md

 located in the `scripts` folder which will take of installing all the dependencies.
 To run it, executes the following commands

-    $ cd <YOUR ICARUS FOLDER>
+    $ cd <YOUR ICARUSEDGESIM FOLDER>
     $ sh scripts/ubuntusetup.sh

 The script, after being launched, will ask you for superuser password.

-Finally, it is advisable to add Icarus path to the PYTHONPATH environment variable.
-This makes it possible to launch Icarus from outside the Icarus root directory or call Icarus APIs from other programs:
+Finally, it is advisable to add IcarusEdgeSim path to the PYTHONPATH environment variable.
+This makes it possible to launch IcarusEdgeSim from outside the IcarusEdgeSim root directory or call IcarusEdgeSim APIs from other programs:

-    $ cd <YOUR ICARUS FOLDER>
+    $ cd <YOUR ICARUSEDGESIM FOLDER>
     $ export PYTHONPATH=`pwd`:$PYTHONPATH

 Note however that setting the PYTHONPATH this way does not persist across reboots.
 To make it persist you should add the export instruction to a script that your machine executes at boot or login time, e.g. `.bashrc` (if you use Bash).